darkosto0/Katana-ZERO-Weapons/README.md

 # Extra Info
 - This mod is made by me in attempt to learn the ropes of programming, there might be bugs I haven't found yet that could break the mod.
 - If you are more experienced and want to help me make this mod better, send me a DM on Discord (darkosto0) and I'll gladly reach back.
-- I plan on maintaining the mod as long as I recieve feedback.
+- I plan on maintaining the mod as long as I receive feedback.

 # Special Thanks To:
 - [g113g](https://github.com/g113g) for a Russian translation, code help and for uploading the mod to Steam Workshop for me.